angular/angular/aio/content/guide/build.md

 </code-example>

 You can add target-specific configuration files, such as `environment.prod.ts`.
-The following sets content sets default values for the production build target:
+The following content sets default values for the production build target:

 <code-example format="typescript" language="typescript">